September 8, 2023

 The last thing you want is for someone not to like what you’re selling – or worse, you – because they don’t like the way it was presented to them.
 Copy lengths may have changed but the rule remains the same.
 Keep it conversational.
 Keep It friendly.
 Keep it brief.

-Fast forward to today.
-As a senior copywriter for The Studio, I have taken this lesson with me.
-What I do is like what Coldwell Banker agents do.
+Fast forward to today, and I’ve taken this lesson with me.
+What I do is like what real estate agents do.
 Sell in a voice the customer wants to hear — an honest and familiar voice.
 I do it through written words rather than through words spoken.
 But whether you’re talking or writing you ultimately want to earn their trust.
 Earn that and the rest becomes easier.

 (BTW, if you’re writing for a certain region of the country, you may want to inject a little local jargon into the writing.
 I did write for British Airways in my past and though tempted to add a “luv” or “bloke” into the copy, I refrained.
 I did have to spell favorite, “favourite.”)